Revenue by Pool & Transaction Type

 Data Accuracy

 All values maintain 100% attribution accuracy.
 Each transaction is counted exactly once, assigned to one pool and one type.
-The chart shows the top 10 pools by revenue, covering approximately 90-95% of total revenue; remaining pools are excluded for visual clarity.
+The chart is limited to the top revenue pools for readability; the long tail of smaller pools is omitted from this view.

 For complete pipeline details, see Data Pipeline.